floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 which requested the interrupt is expected to place an opcode byte on the data bus which is executed after the interrupt acknowledge machine cycle.

-Usually this will be the single-byte **RST p** instruction which is a hardwire subroutine call into one of eight hardwired destination addresses.
+Usually this will be the single-byte **RST p** instruction which is a subroutine call into one of eight hardwired destination addresses.

 Here's an IM0 interrupt which executes an **RST 20h** instruction: